-Photographs provided by the applicant show that the existing accessory structure is a one-car garage.
-Staff was not able to locate the original building permits for the construction of a 435 square-foot detached garage.
-Historical aerial images show the presence of a detached garage in the 1938 aerial image and Sanborn maps from 1915 also show the building footprint of the detached garage.
-Staff is not able to confirm when the original structure was constructed, but based on historical aerial images the structure is over 50 years of age.
+Photographs provided by the applicant show that the existing accessory structure is approximately 600 square feet, approximately 300 square-feet of the space consists of a two-car garage and the remaining space consists of a studio with a restroom.
+Staff was not able to locate the original building permits for the construction of a 600 square-foot detached garage or for the conversion of a portion of the garage space into a studio space with a restroom.
+The 1908 Sanborn map and the historical aerial image from 1938 show the presence of a detached accessory structure with the same building footprint.
+Sanborn maps from 1908 to 1959 label the accessory structure as a garage; there are no permits on file for the studio conversion.
+Staff is not able to confirm when the original structure was constructed, but based on historical aerial images and Sanborn maps, the structure is over 50 years of age.